CyberSecuriTim/dns-overview/README.md

   - Click on the name of the Domain Controller VM running the DNS server software.
     - Navigate to Forward Lookup Zones > (name of the previously created domain)
     - Right Click the domain and select "New Host (A or AAAA)..."
-    - enter "mainframe" and assign this new host the IP address of the Domain Controller VM
+    - Enter "mainframe" and assign this new host the IP address of the Domain Controller VM
       - Notice the FQDN (fully qualified domain name) is automatically configured as well and appends the new hostname before the domain's name.

+    - "Add Host"

       ![image](https://github.com/user-attachments/assets/002256fc-4183-408f-9071-29644606c59c)